 Students complete a wide range of assignments and projects in an online master’s program in education technology.
 Professors may ask students to create an online course, draft lesson plans that incorporate educational technology, or write a critique of a research study pertaining to education technology.
 Most online programs require students to participate in online discussion boards as a means of gauging how well you are grasping the material, in addition to taking exams and writing papers.
 Education technology programs often culminate in a capstone project, in which a student may be asked to work independently or in a group to draft a proposal and in-depth plan for meeting a real-world technological need at an actual school.
 When writing the plan, students draw from what they have learned from their program course work.

 Graduates of master’s programs in education technology can pursue a variety of careers that involve multimedia development, instructional design, training and professional development, curriculum development, or distance learning development.
 While many find work in higher education and K-12 education settings, others find niche careers in training agencies associated with business, government, the military, and health professions, according to Montana State University Billings.
 Others become instructional coordinators in school districts.

 Instructional coordinators are in charge of a school district’s curriculum and teaching standards.
 These professionals must have a minimum of a master’s degree, and often must possess teacher certification or school administrator licensure, depending on the state they live in, according to the U.S. Bureau of Labor Statistics (BLS).
-Instructional coordinators reported a median yearly salary of $58,830 as of May 2010, the BLS noted.
+Instructional coordinators reported a median yearly salary of $58,830, the BLS noted.
 Salaries may vary, however, based on your level of experience, the region of the country you live in, the size of your school district, and other considerations.